angular/angular-cli/docs/documentation/stories/create-library.md

 https://docs.npmjs.com/getting-started/publishing-npm-packages

-## Why do I need to build the library everytime I make changes?
+## Why do I need to build the library every time I make changes?

 Running `ng build my-lib` every time you change a file is bothersome and takes time.
 In `Angular CLI` version `6.2` an incremental builds functionality has been added to improve the experience of library developers.